-64. I therefore consider that, viewed in the light of Articles 30 and 36 of the EC Treaty, a ban in one Member State on the commercial advertising of alcoholic beverages directly to the general public amounts to a measure equivalent to a quantitative restriction on imports; it is none the less able to advertisers of alcoholic beverages who are established in other Member States existence of an identifiable recipient cannot be a condition for the application of Article 59.

-65. Article 59 prohibits all restrictions on freedom to provide services within the Community in respect of nationals established in a Member State other than that of the person for whom the services are intended.
+64. I therefore consider that, viewed in the light of Articles 30 and 36 of the EC Treaty, a ban in one Member State on the commercial advertising of alcoholic beverages directly to the general public amounts to a measure equivalent to a quantitative restriction on imports; it is none the less 65.
+Article 59 prohibits all restrictions on freedom to provide services within the Community in respect of nationals established in a Member State other than that of the person for whom the services are intended.

-66. The restriction in issue here concerns GIP's freedom to provide the service of making commercial advertising space avail-
+66. The restriction in issue here concerns GIP's freedom to provide the service of making commercial advertising space available to advertisers of alcoholic beverages who are established in other Member States.